 Sales is competitive.
 The staffing industry is competitive.
 Life in general and the world we live in is competitive.
 A study conducted by Salesforce.com revealed that sales teams that use gamification improve sales performance by 11-50%.
 Another study conducted by Aberdeen Group showed that 31% more first year reps achieved quota when supported with game mechanics.
-So make your culture is a competitive enviroment and put your reps and recruiters in a position where they must compete every day.
+The takeaway is, make your sales culture as competitive an environment as possible and put your reps and recruiters in a position where they must compete every day.
 How?
 Create competitions.
 Make everything a competition, every day.
 The best submittal note.
 The number of outbound calls.
 The number of inbound emails received from new prospects.
 The best candidate presentation.
 The best cold call.
 The best email or voice mail message.
 Make everything a competition.
 This is easy and fun!!
 Make your people compete.
 Nobody wants to be the "weak link" of the team.

 30 Day Challenge